ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 ## User guide.

-This document is aimed at application developers who are using the Awa LightweightM2M libraries and tools as a foundation or enhancement to, their own M2M applications.
+This document is aimed at application developers who are using the Awa LightweightM2M libraries and tools as a foundation, or enhancement of their own M2M applications.

-Developers who aim to contribute to the Awa LightweightM2M project are referred to the [developer guide](developer_guide.md).
+Developers who aim to contribute to the Awa LightweightM2M project are referred to the [contributor guide](../CONTRIBUTING.md) and the [developer guide](developer_guide.md).

 ----